-The Stuart Center is sponsored by the United States - Canada Province of the Religious of the Sacred Heart (RSCJ), which is part of the international Society of the Sacred Heart, a congregation of Catholic women.
+The Stuart Center is sponsored by the United States – Canada Province of the Society of the Sacred Heart (RSCJ), which is part of the international Society of the Sacred Heart, a congregation of Catholic women.
 We live out our vocation today in a wide spectrum of ministries and settings according to certain priorities we have chosen.

 Society Mission Statement

 The Society of the Sacred Heart is an international community of women in the Catholic Church, founded in 1800 by St. Madeleine Sophie Barat.
 Sharing her vision and mission, we are convinced of the centrality of prayer and contemplation in our lives.
 We are committed to discovering and making God’s love visible in the heart of the world through the service of education.
 Conscious of what we do, we do together, and remembering a tradition marked by a love for young people and missionary spirit, the Religious of the Sacred Heart carry out this service of education:

 - Especially in the work of teaching and formation

 - In other activities for human development and the promotion of justice

 - In pastoral work and guidance in the faith.
 (1982 Constitutions of the Society of the Sacred Heart, #13)